ronancpl/HeavenMS/README.txt

 	- Run as an administrator;
 	- Opening "lolwut.exe", use Fraysa's method.

+Alternatively, there is available the No-Damage Cap version of the MapleStory client.
+Just extract and use the "localhost.exe" from the one package with the given name.

 ---- Important note about CLIENT EDITING ----

 DO NOT USE the server's XMLs for reimporting into the client's WZ, it WILL generate some kind of bugs afterwards.